shirish93/shirish93.github.io/_posts/2024-01-15-LLMs-threats-and-opportunities.md

 ## Stepping Out of the Shadows: Comparing LLMs to Existing Solutions

-While LLMs hold immense potential, understanding their relative strengths and weaknesses compared to existing solutions is crucial.
+While LLMs hold immense potential, understanding their relative strengths and weaknesses compared to existing solutions is vital.
 Let's dive into a three-way comparison:

 **Automation of Tedious Tasks**